 Ireland as a solo adventure

 Which great coincidence (or maybe you could call it destiny?) that she comes back to this place for her very own hen party.
 The perfect chance to combine meeting up with her and a couple of friends from school, celebrating, and to fulfill my desire to explore the island.
 So said, so done!
 I booked the flight, rented a car, and the adventure could begin: From Dublin to Galway on the first day.

-Do you have no clue where to start with your vacation planning?
+Do you have no clue where to start your vacation planning?
 Read my article How To Prepare A Road Trip and you will get some answers!

 *Some of the links contained in this post are affiliate links.
-This means that I may receive a commission if you click on the link and make a purchase from the affiliate.
+That means that I may receive a commission if you click on the link and make a purchase from the affiliate.
 I only recommend products and services that I know or trust to be of high quality, whether an affiliate relationship is in place or not.